New York Back Injury Attorney

 Traumatic events—such as car accidents, work-related incidents, falls, acts of violence, and more—are also primary culprits that cause back injuries.
 In many cases, a traumatic injury is the “straw that breaks the camel’s back” so-to-speak, after repetitive stress has weakened the back.

 When back injuries are the result of an accident caused by another party’s negligence or wrongdoing, the injured person may be able to seek back injury compensation for their losses and suffering with the help of a qualified and experienced attorney.
-If you have been injured at the fault of another, our personal injury attorneys at Oshman & Mirisola can evaluate your claim to determine the best way to protect your rights and interests.
+If you have been injured at the fault of another, our personal injury attorneys at The Oshman Firm can evaluate your claim to determine the best way to protect your rights and interests.

 Types of Back Injuries